capps14e/reading-notes/class-01.md

 * **How is the <meta> HTML tag used when specifying metadata?**

-  It is used to specify metadeta within the HTML content.
+  It is used to specify metadata within the HTML content.
 Example meta name="title" content="My Website Title"

   <hr>